Package Structure

 tests/

-Each package has its own test suite that can be run independently:
+Each component has its own test suite that can be run independently:

 # Run all tests